Rebellion Racing: 2012–2013

 On 1 February 2012, it was announced that German driver Nick Heidfeld would drive a Rebellion Lola-Toyota in select rounds of the FIA World Endurance Championship.
 Heidfeld will share the wheel of the Anglo-Swiss squad's No. 12 LMP1 entry with Neel Jani and Nico Prost at the Twelve Hours of Sebring, Six Hours of Spa and 24 Hours of Le Mans.
 He completes Rebellion's lineup, with Jeroen Bleekemolen having been announced on 31 January as the third driver in the No. 13 Lola-Toyota with Andrea Belicchi and Harold Primat.

-Petit Le Mans

 Rebellion Racing entered the 2012 Petit Le Mans to attempt to score an overall victory at the race since Audi chose to not enter the race.
 After early battling with Muscle Milk Pickett Racing, the latter crashed when attempting to pass a GT car, allowing Rebellion to lead the rest of the race and win Petit Le Mans.

-2013 season

-Rebellion Racing participated in both the 2013 FIA World Endurance Championship season and 2013 American Le Mans Series season.
+The team contested both the 2013 FIA World Endurance Championship and 2013 American Le Mans Series.
 But in July, midway through the season, the team decided to end its ALMS programme and focus on the WEC.
 After that, it only contested the Petit Le Mans series finale at Road Atlanta in October.
 Rebellion Racing took their second consecutive overall victory at Petit Le Mans, after Muscle Milk Pickett Racing again retired halfway through the race.